A recent post by duckrabbit on trust, and responses from Ciara about getting close to people, struck a chord.

-I was working on a book project to photograph a bunch of widely scattered Hebridean islands, mostly within a few miles of the Scottish coast, but which may be overlooked by the casual visitor, although a few of them pretty remote and awkward to get to.
+I was working on a book project to photograph a bunch of widely scattered Hebridean islands, mostly within a few miles of the Scottish coast, some of which are well-known but which may be overlooked by the casual visitor keen to visit the more ‘exotic’ ones, but also a few that are pretty remote and awkward to get to.
 The loose theme was to contrast the uninhabited ones, with their ruined cottages now filled only with memories, with other still thriving islands.

 Of necessity the latter would involve showing island people, and what they do.
 One thread all about absence, and the other, presence and vitality.